alvaropc216/socialmaps_composite/README.md

 # socialmaps_composite
-Composite Microservice to be used with Posts and Users Microservices
+Composite Microservice to be used with Posts and Users Microservices-test